Mihály Horányi

 Akaxia Cruz

-Akaxia Cruz is an undergraduate student at the University of Colorado, Boulder and is double majoring in Physics and Mathematics.
+Akaxia Cruz was an undergraduate student at the University of Colorado, Boulder studying Physics and Mathematics.
+Akaxia is currently a presidential postdoctoral fellow at Princeton University.

 Michael DeLuca

-Michael worked with Zoltan Sternovsky and completed his PhD on meteoric ablation in April of 2020.
-He is currently at Princeton University.
+Michael DeLuca worked with Zoltan Sternovsky and completed his PhD on meteoric ablation in April of 2020.
+He is currently a postdocteral researcher at Princeton University interested in the development of spacecraft instruments.

 Shannon Dickson

-Shannon graduated from CU with a degree in engineering physics and a minor in astronomy.
+Shannon Dickson graduated from CU with a degree in engineering physics and a minor in astronomy.
+Shannon now works at Blue Origin.

 Adrienne Dove

-Adrienne Dove received her PhD in Astrophysical and Planetary Sciencees from the University of Colorado
+Adrienne Dove received her PhD in Astrophysical and Planetary Sciencees from the University of Colorado.
+Adrienne now works at The Universuty of Central Florida as an assistant professor.

 Nicole Duncan